Skip to content

 Yet, they’re powerful.
 So powerful that you might even begin to believe it, which inevitably leads to self-sabotage…

-Uncreative Shop AJ Knapp with black and white of makeup artist working on model while another crew member looks on
+Black and white of makeup artist working on model AJ Knapp while another crew member looks on

 But what happens when you overcome your "imposter syndrome?"

-Uncreative Shop AJ Knapp with black and white side view of model posing
+Black and white side view of model AJ Knapp posing

-Uncreative Shop AJ Knapp with black and white side view of model taking a selfie on phone
+Black and white side view of model AJ Knapp taking a selfie on phone

 Well, for starters, you’re free — free to think wildly, create what you dream, act on any passion that comes to mind no matter how big or small.
 You’re free to tell your story without dulling the details and to stretch your creative spirit in all directions.